zhaoweiyu-github/ChromBERT/docs/source/scripts/ft_gep.rst

 .. option:: --checkpoint-metric

     Metric for checkpointing.
-Default is *zero_inflation*.
+Default is *pcc*.

 .. option:: --checkpoint-mode

     Mode for checkpointing.
-Default is *min*.
+Default is *max*.

 .. option:: --log-every-n-steps